advicelogic/advicelogic.github.io/_posts/2015-12-14-vanilla-real-estate.md

 | 1 year 1% Value at Risk   | -0.22 |
 <sup>(numbers are in $ M)</sup>

-Taking into account risk produces an expected net present value of $53.6M.
+Taking into account risk produces an average net present value of $53.6M.
 But, having histograms and distributions, we have risk metrics.
 And, they tell us that 99% of the time, I would not lose more that $220k during the first year.
 Detailed output for this run is can be downloaded [here] (https://github.com/advicelogic/vanilla-cash/blob/6dc7b94cb9cf7094bf46e70a89e97b09a68805f7/examples/vanilla_real_estate_rental_income_risk_output.xlsx?raw=true)

 What about *yield risk*?
-Lets define a different process.
-For capturing yield risk:
+Lets define a different process for capturing yield risk:

 * an initial value, at 0, of 2.66% (which produces the original $78.9M value)
 * an annual drift of -2%